KatherineMichel/church-website-and-marketing-on-a-budget/facilitation_and_user_testing.md

 Church Mission Statement
 ![](new-marketing-strategy/mission-statement.jpg)

+#### What does a successful Pretty Prairie United Methodist Church look like?

+#### Whom should the church reach?

+Marketing Worksheet Target Audience Deliverable
+![](new-marketing-strategy/demographics-sheet.jpg)

+#### How should the church reach them?

 In preparation for their group work, I had provided the NOW Committee with an example plan, a [Marketing Plan Worksheet](http://s3.amazonaws.com/Website_Properties_UGC/market-your-church/documents/UMCOM_YOUR_MARKETING_PLAN_WORKSHEET.PDF), and a ["Tactics" List](http://s3.amazonaws.com/Website_Properties_UGC/market-your-church/documents/STEP_4_IMPLEMENTATION_HOMEWORK.PDF) taken from the [United Methodist Communications](http://www.umcom.org) [Marketing Audit](http://www.umcom.org/learn/market-your-church-getting-started).
-Marketing Worksheet Demographic Sheet
-![](new-marketing-strategy/demographics-sheet.jpg)

 ### "How might we"